Grants and Support

 SH Cowell Foundation

-The Kings River Conservancy was seeking to expand our education program and had a fabulous volunteer grant writer, Donna Waddell, who found the Cowell Foundation grant opportunity through the Central Community Foundation.
+The Kings River Conservancy was seeking to expand education programs and had a fabulous volunteer grant writer, Donna Waddell, who found the Cowell Foundation grant opportunity through the Central Valley Community Foundation.
 With our mission in mind, we made contacts in Sanger Unified, and with other partner agencies such as KRCD, Department of Fish and Wildlife, and Army Corps of Engineers, and applied.
 It turned out that Sanger Unified was a school district of special interest to the Cowell Foundation and our mission aligned with theirs; and, thanks to support from Cowell, we were able to hire an education director and start field trips at North Riverside.
 During the COVID restrictions, we pivoted to DIY field trips, placing interpretive signage along the trails and tending the trails to accommodate the increased traffic of people coming out to the safe and natural spaces along the Kings River.
 Tentatively safer, post-COVID, field trips are once again ramping up and teachers are becoming enthusiastic about this natural resource in their backyard.
 We are grateful to the Cowell Foundation for supporting us through this challenging time and are confident that many families benefited from the resources we were able to provide thanks to their vision.